Tropical coconut cake is topped with a scrumptious cream cheese frosting. It’s a tasty dessert to enjoy all year long!

 EGG WHITES.
 Beat egg whites in a glass bowl till stiff peaks form.
 Set aside.
 (See tips below for beating egg whites)

 WET INGREDIENTS.
-In a large mixing bowl, beat butter, coconut oil, and sugar till creamy.
-Beat in the cream of coconut, egg yolks and vanilla.
+In a large mixing bowl, or in a stand mixer fitted with the paddle attachment, beat unsalted butter, coconut oil, and sugar on medium speed till creamy.
+Beat in the cream of coconut, egg yolks, and vanilla.

 COMBINE.
-Add the dry ingredients and the buttermilk.
+Add the flour mixture and the buttermilk.
 Beat till just combined.
 Gently fold in the stiff egg whites till well incorporated.

 BAKE.
-Pour batter into a well greased 9×13″ cake pan.
-Bake at 350° for 40-45 minutes or till toothpick inserted in the middle comes out clean.
+Pour batter into a well-greased 9×13″ cake pan or line it with parchment paper.
+Bake at 350° for 40-45 minutes or until the toothpick inserted in the middle comes out clean.
 Cool completely.

 TOPPING.
 After your cake is cooled and frosted, sprinkle it with toasted coconut.
 Of course, if you prefer, you can just use regular sweetened coconut flakes.
 It will still be delicious!

 - It works better if the eggs are at room temperature.
-I usually just place my cold eggs in a bowl of warm water for a few minutes.
+I usually just place my cold eggs in a bowl of warm water for a few minutes before cracking them.

-- Beat them in a glass or metal bowl for best results.
+- Beat them in a clean oil-free glass or metal bowl for the best results.